towersvault/shinpokered/README.md

 - Cannot use poison to black yourself out of the safari zone
 - Cannot perform the 99-stack glitch anymore
 - Fixed an offset bug with the lucky game corner machine
+- Victory music won't play if a wild 'mon faints but the player has no 'mons remaining; it's a blackout

 #Bugfixes: